| ... |

 location buried in a 12th century mudslide that

-by the Greeks in the 6th century BC and became a
+colonized by the Greeks in the 6th century BC and

 A few sources I used for To Deceive a Duke are: